-Figure 33.
-Maximum Switching Frequency Versus Input Voltage
+Figure 41.
+Maximum Switching Frequency vs Input Voltage

-7.3.14 How To Interface To RT/CLK Pin
+7.3.15 How to Interface to RT/CLK Pin

 The RT/CLK pin can be used to synchronize the regulator to an external system clock.
-To implement the synchronization feature connect a square wave to the RT/CLK pin through the circuit network shown in Figure 34.
-The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on time greater than 40 ns and an off time greater than 40 ns.
+To implement the synchronization feature connect a square wave to the RT/CLK pin through the circuit network shown in Figure 42.
+The square wave amplitude must transition lower than 0.5 V and higher than 2.2 V on the RT/CLK pin and have an on time greater than 40 ns and an off-time greater than 40 ns.
 The synchronization frequency range is 300 kHz to 2200 kHz.
-The rising edge of the PH is synchronized to the falling edge of RT/CLK pin signal.
-The external synchronization circuit should be designed in such a way that the device has the default frequency set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
-TI recommends to use a frequency set resistor connected as shown in Figure 34 through a $50-\Omega$ resistor to ground.
+The rising edge of the PH will be synchronized to the falling edge of RT/CLK pin signal.
+The external synchronization circuit should be designed in such a way that the device will have the default frequency set resistor connected from the RT/CLK pin to ground should the synchronization signal turn off.
+It is recommended to use a frequency set resistor connected as shown in Figure 42 through a 50- $\Omega$ resistor-to-ground.
 The resistor should set the switching frequency close to the external CLK frequency.
-TI recommends to ac couple the synchronization signal through a 10 pF ceramic capacitor to RT/CLK pin and a 4-k Ω series resistor.
-The series resistor reduces PH jitter in heavy load applications when synchronizing to an external clock and in applications which transition from synchronizing to RT mode.
-The first time the CLK is pulled above the CLK threshold the device switches from the RT resistor frequency to PLL mode.
-The internal 0.5V voltage source is removed and the CLK pin becomes high impedance as the PLL starts to lock onto the external signal.
-Because there is a PLL on the regulator the switching frequency can be higher or lower than the frequency set with the external resistor.
-The device transitions from the resistor mode to the PLL mode and then increases or decreases the switching frequency until the PLL locks onto the CLK frequency within 100 ms.
+TI recommends to AC couple the synchronization signal through a 10-pF ceramic capacitor to RT/CLK pin and a 4-k $\Omega$ series resistor.
+The series resistor reduces PH jitter in heavy-load applications when synchronizing to an external clock and in applications which transition from synchronizing to RT mode.
+The first time the CLK is pulled above the